tranngo/covid-report/README.md

 ### Installation

 1. Clone the repo
-2. Load the database in MySQLWorkbench using the provided schema
+2. Load the database in MySQLWorkbench using the provided schema file
 3. Enter your database credentials for PHP in `config/config.php`
 ```JS
 define("DB_HOST", "ENTER DB_HOST HERE");